777arc/PySDR/content/cyclostationary.rst

 SNR and Number of Symbols
 ********************************

 Coming Soon!

-* Mention how at a certain point, higher SNR doesn't help, and instead you need more symbols
-* Mention how packet-based waveforms will lead to a limited number of symbols per transmission
+We will cover how at a certain point, higher SNR doesn't help, and instead you need more symbols, and how packet-based waveforms will lead to a limited number of symbols per transmission.

 ********************************
 QPSK and Higher-Order Modulation
 ********************************

 Coming Soon!

-* Mention higher-order cyclic moments and cummulants
+It will include QPSK, higher order PSK, QAM, and a breif intro into higher-order cyclic moments and cummulants.

 ********************************
 Multiple Overlapping Signals
 ********************************

 Up until now we have only looked at one signal at a time, but what if our received signal contains multiple individual signals that overlap in frequency, time, and even cyclic frequency (i.e., have the same samples per symbol)?
 If signals don't overlap in frequency at all, you can use simple filtering to separate them, and a PSD to detect them, assuming they are above the noise floor.
-If they don't overlap in time, then you can detect the rising and falling edge of each transmitting, then use time-gating to separate the signal processing of each one.
+If they don't overlap in time, then you can detect the rising and falling edge of each transmission, then use time-gating to separate the signal processing of each one.
 In CSP we are often focused on detecting the presence of signals at different cyclic frequencies that overlap in both time and frequency.

 Let's simulate three signals, each with different properties: